April 11, 2022

 Instead of a steak, I got a Brisket Burger and fries.
 OMG – it was awesome!
 After that, we waddled across the street to the Danzeisen Dairy Store for an excellent (although rather small) milkshake, where we also charged our electronics in a little sitting area.

-We knew it would be harder to hitch out of busy Payson to Sunflower, so while at Fargo, I had asked the waitress if she knew anyone that would give us a paid shuttle back to Sunflower.
+We knew it would be harder to hitch out of busy Payson to Sunflower, so while at Fargo, I asked the waitress if she knew anyone that would give us a paid shuttle back to Sunflower.
 She returned a few minutes later with a slip of paper with a number.
 She knew an “unlicensed taxi” that would give us a ride, so I called and got the owner immediately.
 He would take us in two hours.

 The ice cream store was an ice cream version of Starbucks.
 It had to have been designed by the Starbucks interior designer.
 There was even a little table and chairs to charge our electronics while we inhaled our milkshakes.

 Right on time, the unlicensed taxi pulled up, and we climbed into the SUV to head back down the highway.
-Once arriving, we hiked back about a mile towards the trail junction.
+Once arriving, we hiked back about a mile toward the trail junction.
 Once the hills flattened out, we climbed back up through the trees to an open space and set up our tarp tents after moving all the cow paddies.

-Cricket was incredibly excited about sleeping in the following day, and we lay in our shelters chattering back and forth.
+Cricket was incredibly excited about sleeping in the following day, and we lay in our shelters, chattering back and forth.
 It was nice to relax and relatively warm compared to most other nights.